Is Colmar France Worth Visiting + Photo Diary

 Parking was sometimes difficult in the villages and we wasted a lot of time getting our rental car (we had to Uber to it).

 There's also the Alsace Wine Route.
 This is wine country!
 Cyclists will be spoiled for choice with bike routes between the villages and vineyards.
-There's also plenty of tours to join both by bike and by car/van.

 Colmar is a 30-minute train ride from Strasbourg, the biggest city in the Alsace region.
-Strasbourg has a picturesque area similar to Colmar called La Petite France, but also has a lot more in terms of shopping, museums, and an incredible cathedral.
+Strasbourg has a picturesque area similar to Colmar called La Petite France, but it also has a lot more in terms of shopping, museums, and an incredible cathedral.

 So, while Colmar may not have days' worth of attractions, you could easily keep yourself busy for 3 days with side trips.